UmurYuksel/PublicCloudGroup_Task/README.md

 2) Technical Details:

   -This project was built in Visual Studio 2022 with .Net 6 Framework and React v18.
-  -.Net Api uses Swagger for documentation.
-  -There are 3rd part libraries that I use in both React App and .Net Api.
+Net Api uses Swagger for documentation.
+There are 3rd part libraries that I use in both React App and .Net Api.

     3rd part React libraries:
       -Redux